theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-opinion.md

 Threats of AGI

-* A.G.I. will never overcome the market’s demands for profit.
+* AGI will never overcome the market’s demands for profit
-* A.G.I. will dull the pain of our thorniest problems without fixing them.
+* AGI will dull the pain of our thorniest problems without fixing them
-* A.G.I. undermines civic virtues and amplifies trends we already dislike.
+* AGI undermines civic virtues and amplifies trends we already dislike

 ## Policies